radical-experiments/rose-paper/experiments/use-cases/material-design/README.md

-# Steps to reprdouce the results of ROSE paper for this use case
+# Steps to reproduce the results of ROSE paper for this use case

 1- Setup conda env on Polaris from the following docs: https://radicalpilot.readthedocs.io/en/devel/supported/polaris.html